Message from the Chief

 The goal of the MGH Pathology Service is excellence in service to patients, present and future.
 For present patients, our goal is accurate diagnosis, communicated effectively and efficiently.
 For future patients, we promote research in the diagnosis and pathogenesis of disease and train leaders in pathology.

 These goals are captured in our mission statement:

 To deliver the highest quality pathology services and to move the field of pathology forward.

 Our department is completely subspecialized, so that each organ system has its dedicated pathology team of specialists, in many cases combining clinical and research interests.
 We are structured this way to optimize clinical expertise, teaching and research productivity over a large department and within a dynamic set of institutions.
-Indeed, the department is large, with about 90 faculty, 800 employees and approximately 50 residents and clinical fellows; a budget of over $125 million per year; and test volumes that exceed 10 million clinical laboratory tests, 80,000 surgical specimens, 60,000 cytopathology specimens and 35,000 red cell transfusions each year.
+Indeed, the department is large, with nearly 100 faculty, 800 employees and approximately 50 residents and clinical fellows; a budget of over $125 million per year; and test volumes that exceed 10 million clinical laboratory tests, 80,000 surgical specimens, 60,000 cytopathology specimens and 35,000 red cell transfusions each year.

 Pathology has entered an era of exhilarating growth.
 MGH Pathology is committed to being part of this revolution in personalized medical care that will lead to earlier diagnosis, more precise prognosis and tailored therapy.
 Indeed, over the past five years, the department has developed many new initiatives to move the department and field forward.
 For example, we have:

 - Restructured the department in a mission-driven manner, administratively unifying the diverse laboratories so that the emphasis is on unified, interdisciplinary clinical services, teaching and research.

 - Added a Pathology Informatics division that includes a highly successful fellowship program and a considerable research portfolio that includes numerous collaborations with international, high-tech companies.